joshuayanggithub/SATautograder/README.md

 # Libs
 OpenCV, a computer vision library;imutils, a libary simplifying opencv actions into easy-to-use functions; and numpy is used.

-# Citations
+# Shoutout Adrian Rosebrock

 pyimagesearch's OMR blog was a insanely helpful post that aided me and I used some code snippets in mine.
-I also noticed almost every python amateur bubble scanner on google/github uses this blog as some type of source...
+I also noticed almost every python amateur bubble scanner on google/github uses this blog's code in some type of variation...